algol2302/calculated_cost/backend/README.md

 ## Design

-* The file `tarif.json` saves to redis.
-For big json files it's required something like sentinel (see https://redis.io/topics/sentinel)
+* The file `tarif.json` saves to Redis.
+For big json files it's required something like sentinel (see https://redis.io/topics/sentinel).
 * All requests logs to PostgreSQL.
+* There is JWT authorization.
-* There are `prod.env` and `local.env` (of course it unsafe, but for studying it's ok)
+* There are `prod.env` and `local.env` (of course it unsafe, but for studying it's ok).

 ## To run the app just clone the repo and enter:
 ```